hugo2f/tiny-search-engine/querier/IMPLEMENTATION.md

 ## Other modules

 ### pagedir
-In addition to the `pagedir` functions implemented for the crawler and indexer, several new helper functions are added for file related operations used by the indexer.
+In addition to the `pagedir` functions implemented for the crawler and indexer, several new helper functions are added for file related operations used by the querier.

 `pagedir_loadUrlFromFile`: reads the first line (the URL) from a crawler-generated file.
 ```